hashgraph/hedera-services/docs/fees/custom-fees-characterization.md

 Fern, where the `nestedFractionalFeeToken` has a custom fee of 50 units of the `fractionalFeeToken`.

+:free:&nbsp; There are two exemptions from the charging policy.
+First, token treasury accounts are never charged custom fees.
+Second, a fee collector account is not charged any fractional fees for which it is the collector.

 # Fixed fees

 ## Fees denominated in ℏ